JuliaIO/ImageMagick.jl/README.md

 ImageMagick`.
 See [FileIO](https://github.com/JuliaIO/FileIO.jl) for further details.

-It's worth pointing out that packages such as Images load FileIO.
+It's worth pointing out that packages such as [Images.jl](https://github.com/JuliaImages/Images.jl) load FileIO for you.

 # Troubleshooting